Afghanistan opium trade booms since Taliban takeover | DW | 10.12.2021

 However, the Taliban are known for using the drug trade to finance militant operations.
 According to the US government, they generate up to 60% of their annual revenue from growing and trafficking drugs.

-Thomas Ruttig of the Afghanistan Analysts Network said the Taliban are not the only thing driving the drug economy in Afghanistan in recent years.
+Thomas Ruttig of the Afghanistan Analysts Network said the Taliban are not the only factor driving the drug economy in Afghanistan in recent years.

 "The previous government struggled with the Taliban for influence in rural areas, and many of its people were directly involved in drug smuggling," he said.

-The analyst said Western troops in Afghanistan often worked with warlords, commander and government officials who were involved in the drug trade, and rarely did anything to stop it.
+The analyst said Western troops in Afghanistan often worked with warlords, commanders and government officials who were involved in the drug trade, and rarely did anything to stop it.

 Ruttig added that he does not think the Taliban are serious about wanting to reduce opium production in Afghanistan to zero.